rudderlabs/rudderstack-docs/destinations/salesforce.md

 Salesforce has a very strict API limit.
 Moreover, RudderStack by default does not send identify calls to Salesforce.
 If you don't include `'Salesforce':true` in your `identify` call payload, the call will simply be ignored.

+### What does the error `Failed with status code 400` mean?

+We request Salesforce for `Authentication token` from our event transformation module with the credentials provided in the dashboard.
+If your credentials are incorrect the request will fail with the error mentioned above.

 ## Contact Us

 If you come across any issues while configuring Salesforce with RudderStack, please feel free to [contact us](mailto:%20contact@rudderstack.com).
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!